Micromobility.com Inc. (MCOM) Shares Plummet Below 1-Year High

-Micromobility.com Inc. (NASDAQ: MCOM)’s stock price has dropped by -4.61 in relation to previous closing price of 0.63.
-Nevertheless, the company has seen a loss of -22.54% in its stock price over the last five trading days.
+The stock price of Micromobility.com Inc. (NASDAQ: MCOM) has dropped by -9.75 compared to previous close of 0.60.
+Despite this, the company has seen a fall of -19.84% in its stock price over the last five trading days.

 Is It Worth Investing in Micromobility.com Inc. (NASDAQ: MCOM) Right Now?

-The 36-month beta value for MCOM is also noteworthy at 0.72.
+Additionally, the 36-month beta value for MCOM is 0.72.
 There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”

 Unlock the Hottest Top 10 Penny Stocks Today!
 Discover Now